 Pass/Fail: After gaining sophomore standing, any student may enroll for one elective each academic year on a Pass/Fail basis, provided that it is not a Core requirement or part of the student's major, concentration, or minor.
 Prerequisites for Nichols courses may not be taken Pass/Fail.
 Nichols courses may not be taken Pass/Fail without the instructor's permission.
 Students must notify the Registrar within two weeks after the term begins if they wish to be graded on the pass/fail basis.
+Students must notify the Registrar within two weeks after the term begins if they wish to be graded on the pass/fail basis.

-Students must notify the Registrar within two weeks after the term begins if they wish to remove the pass/fail grading basis.
+wish to remove the pass/fail grading basis.
 Such courses are not included in determining grade point average, and do not qualify for veteran's benefits.